nfo94/oopython/README.md

     earlier
 -   The one difference, syntactically, between methods of classes and functions outside classes is that methods have one required argument.
 This argument is conventionally named `self`
+-   All Python classes are subclasses of the special built-in class named object